Thumbnail photo for the tallest tropical tree in the world

 Discovered on 28 May 2018, this 96.9-Metre tree is about 9.5 Kilometre (5.9 Miles) from the entrance of Tawau Hills Park, a national park in Tawau.
 Tawau Hills Park is a popular place for swimming, bird-watching, hiking and hot springs.

-Menara, a yellow meranti (Shorea faguetiana) that is 100.8 Metre high
+Menara, a yellow meranti (Richetia faguetiana) that is 100.8 Metre high

-Yellow meranti tree (species: Shorea faguetiana), is locally known as Seraya Siput Kuning.
+Yellow meranti tree (species: Richetia faguetiana), is locally known as Seraya Kuning Siput (Local dialect: katutan).
 Photo by Unding Jami

 Nov 2016: 93.0 Metres (305 Feet)

-Known as “Lahad Datu”, this tree is located near Ulu Purut Research Station (UPRS) Camp, which is about 7 Kilometres (4.35 Miles) east of Danum Valley Field Centre (DVFC).
+Known as “Lahad Datu”, this tree is located near the Ulu Purut Research Station (UPRS) Camp, about 7 Kilometres (4.35 Miles) east of the Danum Valley Field Centre (DVFC).
 Most media reported its height as 94.1 Metres (308.7 Feet), an estimated height by laser sensor.
 About 3 months later, an expedition team visited the tree.
-They carried out more precise measurement by tape and confirmed that the average height of Lahad Datu is 93.0 Metres.
+They carried out more precise measurements using a tape measure and confirmed that the average height of Lahad Datu is 93.0 Metres.

 Left: Lahad Datu tree with the people at its bottom.
 Right: Looking at the Lahad Datu tree from a helicopter.